sblantipodi/firefly_luciferin/README.md

 The Linux version is also available on [Flathub](https://flathub.org/apps/org.dpsoftware.FireflyLuciferin) and [Snap Store](https://github.com/sblantipodi/firefly_luciferin/issues/207)

 This software can run on any Desktop PC using **Windows or Linux**.
 MacOS support will be added later.
 To get the full `Bias Lighting` experience you need a microcontroller (ex.
 ESP8266, ESP32) running [Glow Worm Luciferin](https://github.com/sblantipodi/glow_worm_luciferin) firmware.
-You can connect the microcontroller to the PC via USB or via wirelss (MQTT server is optional).
+You can connect the microcontroller to the PC via USB or via wireless (WiFi/Ethernet, MQTT server is optional).

 Why don't you build your own `Luciferin`?
 Here's a [**Quick Start guide**](https://github.com/sblantipodi/firefly_luciferin/wiki/Quick-start)

-## Glow Worm Luciferin + Firefly Luciferin (click to watch it on YouTube)
+## Firefly Luciferin (PC Software) + Glow Worm Luciferin (Firmware)

 [![Luciferin YouTube Video #1](https://raw.githubusercontent.com/sblantipodi/firefly_luciferin/master/data/img/ambilight_color.png)](https://youtu.be/PO37JC7-Nn4?si=nxVYd5b_qlfqo6HP)

+#### (click the image above to watch it on YouTube)

 ## Easy to learn, easy to use